Experience the Cathedral Rock Hike in Sedona with Confidence

 This was only a few short minutes down the road.
 We waited until the shuttle filled up and then we were on our way to start the Cathedral Rock hike.

 When we arrived off the shuttle, we followed the crowd of people also starting this hike.
 You will begin by walking on a mainly flat surface for a quarter of a mile.
-Once past this, it will start to gradually increase in steepness.
+Once past this, it will start to increase in steepness gradually.

 There wasn’t much of a line in this first section.
 It was more of an open area that didn’t seem too difficult at first.